 Harvest changes maintain compliance with interstate fishery management plans

-The New York State Department of Environmental Conservation announced new recreational saltwater fishing regulations for black sea bass and scup that take effect immediately in New York’s marine and coastal district.
+The New York State Department of Environmental Conservation (DEC) announced new recreational saltwater fishing regulations that take effect immediately in New York's Marine and Coastal District.
 These regulatory changes are necessary for New York state to remain in compliance with the Atlantic States Marine Fisheries Commission (ASMFC) by reducing recreational harvest of scup and black sea bass.

 Black Sea Bass

 The complete text of the rulemaking is available on DEC's website.
-DEC is accepting comments on the regulations from July 6 through Sept.
-6. Written comments can be sent by mail to Rachel Sysak, New York State Department of Environmental Conservation, 123 Kings Park Blvd., Kings Park, NY 11754; or by email to [email protected].
+DEC is accepting comments on the regulations from May 18 through July 17.
+Written comments can be sent by mail to Rachel Sysak, New York State Department of Environmental Conservation, 123 Kings Park Blvd., Kings Park, NY 11754; or by email to [email protected].

 For current regulations, check DEC's recreational saltwater fishing regulations.
-Anglers must enroll in the annual, no-fee recreational marine fishing registry before fishing New York's marine and coastal district waters or when fishing in the Hudson River and its tributaries for "migratory fish of the sea".
-Anglers can enroll for the registry online or by phone or by visiting a license issuing agent location.
+Anglers must enroll in the annual, no-fee recreational marine fishing registry before fishing New York's Marine and Coastal District waters, or when fishing in the Hudson River and its tributaries for "migratory fish of the sea.”
+Anglers can enroll for the registry online, by phone (1-866-933-2257, option 2), or by visiting a license issuing agent location.